How Long Does it Take to Write a Book?

 Don’t reread or worry about typos, grammar mistakes, etc. Just write.
 If you can’t think of a word, make a note and move on.
 If you need to do more research, make a note and move on.

-Your goal with a first draft is to get the basic story down, not to produce profound prose write out of the gate.
+Your goal with a first draft is to get the basic story down, not to produce profound prose right out of the gate.

+If this is your first time writing, perfectionism syndrome will probably distract you more than seasoned writers.
+But maybe not.

+Honestly, it’s hard at first to ignore the micro problems with a book, like voice and style.
+But with practice, this becomes easier.

 4. Get accountability.